 The House of Eustolios is just to the east of the theatre.
 It was the fourth century private residence of a Christian Greco-Roman Cypriot who was obviously quite wealthy.
 The house was presumably built after the two fourth century earthquakes had devastated Kourion.
 It had some thirty rooms, most of which are centred around a peristyle.
 There is even a private bathing complex.
 This is somewhat exceptional.
 Kourion, like all cities in the Roman world, had a complex of public baths, which are some 500 metres west of the House of Eustolios.
 Private baths were only for the wealthiest citizens and apparently Eustolios was one of them.

 His house is furthermore known for its mosaics of exceptional quality.
-The one on the left shows Ktisis.
+One of them shows Ktisis.
 She is not a Greek goddess, but rather the personification of an abstract idea, in this case ‘creation’ (Greek: κτίσις).
 The woman in the mosaic is holding a measuring device, a kind of double machinist square.

 Eustolios’ House is clearly Christian in nature, which is demonstrated by the texts in some of the other mosaics.
 The small, somewhat damaged mosaic on the right is near the entrance to the complex.
 It has a text that – when reconstructed – reads (in Greek):